portainer/portainer-docs/docs/v2.0/kubernetes/configurations/remove.md

 # Delete a configuration

-From Portainer GUI, you can delete configurations created before.
+From Portainer, you can delete configurations created previously.

 ## Deleting a configuration

-Go to <b>Configurations</b>, select the configuration and then, do a click in <b>Remove</b>.
+Go to <b>Configurations</b>, select the configuration and then, click <b>Remove</b>.

 ![remove](assets/remove-1.png)